Home AWSWhy FinTechs Are Turning to Tailored Cloud Support for Competitive Edge

 • Event-driven architectures replace monolithic systems with modular services that scale precisely with demand, avoiding the overhead of cloud infrastructure management.

-• Massively parallel processing engines handle transaction volumes that would overwhelm conventional systems
+• Using parallel processing engines to manage massive transaction volumes

-• Distributed edge networks push decision-making closer to users, shaving critical milliseconds off response times
+• Deploying edge networks that process data closer to users, reducing response times

 Conclusion